aplteam/Meddy/Docs/ReadMe.md

 By default when a Markdown file is saved by Meddy there is also an HTML file saved as a sibling with the same name but the extension `.html` rather than `.md`.
 You can change this in two ways:

+* In the preferences you can tell Meddy that it should...
+  * always save an HTML file.
+  * never save an HTML file.
-* In the preferences you can tell Meddy that it should always ask whether such an HTML file shall be saved or not.
+  * always ask whether such an HTML file shall be saved or not.
 * If you don't want the HTML file to be saved as a sibling of the Markdown file then you can add a file `.Meddy` to the folder where the Markdown lives.
+In that case Meddy knows that you want to save an HTML file and ignores the prefrences.

   This file may contain a line like this: